Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 1. See the penguins of Magdelena Island (I review this below!)

-1. Hostel Entre Vientos (where I stayed – waterfront property!)
+1. Hostel Entre Vientos (where I stayed – waterfront property that has both dorms and privates)

-3. Hotel Jose Nogueira (luxury option in the city!)
+3. Hotel Jose Nogueira (luxury option in the city center)

 🚗 Visiting Patagonia independently?
 Be sure to book your rental car ahead of time to ensure availability!

-I am going to be extremely truthful in this review, as I honestly don’t think this tour may be for everyone, so please read through to ensure that taking a Punta Arenas penguin tour is for you!
+I am going to be extremely honest in this review, as I don’t think this tour may be for everyone, so please read through to ensure that taking a Punta Arenas penguin tour is for you!

 At the bottom of this post, you can see where I tried to answer a few frequently asked questions about the Isla Magdalena penguins.